Lunnatica/kanban_board_react/README.md

 - Each task has 2 properties:
   - name: The name of task.
 This is the unique identification for every task.
 [STRING]
   - - stage: The stage of the task.
 [NUMBER] (0 represents the 'Backlog' stage, 1 represents the 'To Do' stage, 2 represents the 'Ongoing' stage, and 3 represents the 'Done' stage)

-# Pending TODO:

-- Use typescript for task, stage and kanban-board